top of page

 Julia Carvajal, M.A.

-Archaeologist / GIS Specialist
+Cultural Resources Project Manager / GIS Specialist

-Julia is an Archaeologist and GIS-trained Specialist with over nine years of professional experience in cultural resource management (CRM) throughout California.
-She has served in various capacities for projects involving both prehistoric and historic cultural resources, participated in small- and large-scale archaeological surveys, as well as Phase-II testing and Phase-III data recovery investigations and archaeological monitoring throughout California and the United States.
-Her pre-field research experience includes record searches at various information centers in California, as well as Native American correspondence and information gathering.
+Julia is an Archaeologist and GIS-trained Specialist with over fourteen years of professional experience in cultural resource management (CRM) throughout California and the Great Basin.
+She has served as a Project Manager at MCC for projects involving both precontact and historic cultural resources, including small- and large-scale archaeological surveys, as well as Phase-II testing and Phase-III data recovery investigations and archaeological monitoring throughout California.
+She has worked on projects subject to Federal, State, and local government regulations throughout California.
 In addition, Julia provides assistance to MCC as a GIS Specialist.
 Her archaeological experience has been a benefit to understanding GIS principles and its uses in the field of archaeology.

-Julia C.
+Julia

 Erika a 12.20.jpg

-Erika M.
+Erika

 Archaeologist